errorcodezero/errorcodezero.dev/src/content/blog/building-my-own-cpu-isa-and-virtual-machine.md

 Project Link: [github.com/errorcodezero/turbine](https://github.com/errorcodezero/turbine)

+*Please star my project.
+I'm trying to qualify for [shipwrecked](https://shipwrecked.hackclub.com) and I need a certain amount of github stars to qualify*

 To start this off, I want to say that it's been a while since I've created a new post.
 I quite frankly had been quite occupied with other activities and didn't give writing anything the time it needed.
 However, in those months of absence, I went down all sorts of paths in my programming journey that I never would have believed that I would go down.
 I want to give a brief story of how it all began.

 ## Story Time